pavlarsen/Final_Project/README.md

 1. After importing the DataFrame and reordering its columns, we decided to change the values of our 'migration_flag' column.
 This column contains the data that states if a country has a positive or negative Net Migration Rate for a given year.
 So, instead of having 't' (positive) and 'f' (negative) as our boolean values, we replaced them with 1 (true) and 0 (false).

 2. After this, we first made sure that all of our columns had the required data type.
 Then, we started the process of splitting our data into training and testing.
-For this, we created our features (creating dummies for our string values, and dropping our target column) and our target (the 'migration_flag' column).
+For this, we created our features (creating dummies for our string values) and dropping our target column (the 'migration_flag' column).
 We made sure to have balanced values for each category in the 'migration_flag' column, and split our data after that.
 We also decided to scale the data because the values for our columns had very different dimensions.

 4. For the actual model, we decided to implement and compare the **Random Forest Classifier** and a **Deep Learning Model** since they seem to be the most efficient types of machine learning models.
 First, we tried using the Random Forest Classifier.
 The first results of this model indicated that it was **overfitting**, since we had an accuracy score of 100%.
 Thus, we decided to look at the feature importances, and tried dropping some columns with the purpose of improving our model.
 For this, we dropped the 'Year' and 'Country_Area' columns (which had the lowest ranking of importance), as well as the 'Net_Migration_Rate' column (which was the most important column).
 After doing this, our model improved significantly, and we obtained the following results: